quicwg/base-drafts/draft-ietf-quic-recovery.md

 initial RTT value.
 If no previous RTT is available, the initial RTT defaults to 200ms.
 Once an RTT measurement is taken, it MUST replace initial_rtt.

-Endpoints MUST retransmit handshake packets if not acknowledged within a time limit.
+Endpoints MUST retransmit handshake frames if not acknowledged within a time limit.
 This time limit will start as the largest of twice the rtt value and MinTLPTimeout.
 Each consecutive handshake retransmission doubles the time limit, until an acknowledgement is received.

+Handshake frames may be cancelled by handshake state transitions.
+In particular, all non-protected frames SHOULD be no longer be transmitted once packet protection is available.

 When stateless rejects are in use, the connection is considered immediately closed once a reject is sent, so no timer is set to retransmit the reject.